 Upflush toilets, also known as macerating toilets, are for any space where you’d like to add a water closet but can’t directly access the plumbing system.
 While most toilets use gravity or air pressure to move waste into either a compost pile or the sewer system, upflush toilets first send the waste to a holding tank where it’s chewed up by blades.

 Once the waste is cut small enough, a pump sends it through a line to your home’s sewer link.
-This pump is the macerating toilet’s biggest potentional point of failure and means it shouldn’t be used as the primary toilet in a family home.
+This pump is the macerating toilet’s biggest potential point of failure, which means it shouldn’t be used as the primary toilet in a family home.
 Instead, it’s useful for adding a bathroom area to a basement or shed.

 Yes, you can have a urinal in your home.
 If you have a lot of space in your bathroom, want to save water, and are capable of peeing standing up, they can pay for themselves pretty quickly.
-Urinals can either have a flush mechanism built in, or to conserve even more water, can flush waterlessly using fragrant disinfectants.
+Urinals can either have a flush mechanism built-in or, to conserve even more water, can flush without water using fragrant disinfectants.

-Your next step, once you’ve decided on a core mechanism, is to figure out what shape you want your toilet to be.
-This determines not just what you’ll be sitting on, but also how easy your toilet will be to clean and repair.
+Once you’ve decided on a core mechanism, your next step is to figure out what shape you want your toilet to be.
+This determines not just what you’ll be sitting on but also how easy your toilet will be to clean and repair.

 7. One-Piece Toilet